Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 Note: The care indicator on the device body of the SwitchBot Evaporative Humidifier will automatically light up after approximately 240 hours of use of the filter.
 After cleaning the filter, such as by washing it with water, please reset the usage time in the SwitchBot App → SwitchBot Evaporative Humidifier → Care and Maintenance→ Filter.

-3．

-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---